 Funny enough, writing blog posts and giving presentations help a lot.
 Trying to explain what I just did forces me to figure out which parts are important and usually highlights anything I don’t understand completely.
 If writing the thing didn’t complete the learning process, I can always count on readers and audience members to help.

-6 comments on “Learning on the Job (Some thoughts from MOTS)”
+6 Responses to “Learning on the Job (Some thoughts from MOTS)”

 Leave a Reply